basant-kumar/EquityWise/USER_GUIDE.md

 **Comprehensive Step-by-Step Guide for Equity Compensation Tax Calculations**

 This guide will walk you through every step of using EquityWise, from initial setup to generating professional tax reports for Indian compliance.
-EquityWise processes E*Trade data for RSU, ESOP, ESPP, and Foreign Assets calculations.
+EquityWise processes E*Trade data for RSU, ESPP, and Foreign Assets calculations.

 ---